Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 13.38.47 UTC
+- WIB: Kamis, 16 Oktober 2025 14.26.40 UTC
-- WITA: Kamis, 16 Oktober 2025 14.38.47 UTC
+- WITA: Kamis, 16 Oktober 2025 15.26.40 UTC
-- WIT: Kamis, 16 Oktober 2025 15.38.47 UTC
+- WIT: Kamis, 16 Oktober 2025 16.26.40 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational